modernweb-dev/web/docs/docs/test-runner/browsers/saucelabs.md

 export default {
   browsers: [
     // create a browser launcher per browser you want to test
-    // you can get the browser capabilities from the saucelabs website saucelabsLauncher({
+    // you can get the browser capabilities from the Sauce Labs website saucelabsLauncher({
       capabilities: {
         ...sharedCapabilities,